Meet the fearless photographer who exposed the Mafia’s culture of death

 Keeping an invisible Mafia in the public eye

-In 1992 and 1993, a series of bombings took the lives of Judges Giovanni Falcone, renowned architect of the Maxi-trial; Francesca Morvillo, a prosecutor in the juvenile court of Palermo and his wife; and Paolo Borsellino, who had worked closely with Falcone and investigated his murder.
-Bodyguards and bystanders in Sicily, Rome, Milan and Florence also perished.
+In 1992 and 1993, a series of bombings took the lives of Judges Giovanni Falcone, renowned architect of the Maxi Trial; Francesca Morvillo, a prosecutor in the juvenile court of Palermo and his wife; and Paolo Borsellino, who had worked closely with Falcone and investigated his murder.
+Bodyguards and bystanders in Sicily, Rome, Milan, and Florence also perished.

 With these bombings, known as the “strategy of massacres,” the Mafia attacked the state’s symbols of justice, government, finance and culture.
 Their goal was to intimidate politicians into weakening laws against organized crime.

 However, the violence elicited even more public backlash, and the criminal organization soon adopted the strategy of going underground and quietly carrying on its diversified criminal activities.
-This shift marked a departure from spectacular bombings, brazen assassinations and shootouts in city streets.
+This shift marked a departure from spectacular bombings, brazen assassinations, and shootouts in city streets.

 Yet the menace of the Mafia still remains.
-Their murder victims now die mostly by “lupara bianca” – with any trace of their bodies destroyed by fire or acid.
+Their murder victims now die mostly by “lupara bianca“—without any trace of their bodies destroyed by fire or acid.

 In the absence of visible evidence, Battaglia’s shots documenting Mafia bloodshed and bereavement continue doing the work of keeping the ramifications of Mafia violence in the public eye.

 These painful images have also become vehicles for expressing hope.
-In a project Battaglia began in 2004, known as “Rielaborazioni” – or “Re-elaborations” – she takes the original images of violent deaths and overlays symbols and signs of renewal, often through vibrant female figures.
+In a project Battaglia began in 2004, known as “Rielaborazioni”—or “Re-elaborations”—she takes the original images of violent deaths and overlays symbols and signs of renewal, often through vibrant female figures.
 In her reconfiguration of her iconic picture of Falcone at Dalla Chiesa’s funeral in 1982, a youthful woman appears in the foreground, bathed in water spraying from a fountain.

 In death, as in life, Battaglia’s impassioned commitment to create beauty and hope in her beloved Palermo survives.
 You can see it on the streets of a city reborn, and on the faces of its honest, well-meaning citizens.

-Robin Pickering-Iazzi, Professor of French, Italian and Comparative Literature, University of Wisconsin-Milwaukee.
+Robin Pickering-Iazzi is professor of French, Italian, and Comparative Literature, University of Wisconsin-Milwaukee.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.